bhataakib02/updatedDubiqo/Project Structure.md

-Below is a complete **README.md** you can drop into the repo root.
-It documents the project structure, setup, scripts, admin-hidden rules, env variables, migrations, Edge Functions, testing, CI, and acceptance criteria — all matching the monorepo layout we finalized.

-Copy–paste the whole file into `README.md`.

----

 # Dubiqo — Monorepo (React + Vite + Tailwind + Supabase)

 **Dubiqo Digital Solutions** — *We build websites that build your business.*